martin3141/spant/README.md

 ## Installation

-You can install the stable version of spant from CRAN:
+Download and install the latest version of R (<https://cran.ma.imperial.ac.uk/>), or with your package manager if using a reasonably modern Linux distribution, eg `sudo apt install r-base`.

+It is also strongly recommended to install RStudio Desktop (<https://rstudio.com/products/rstudio/>) to provide a modern environment for interactive data analysis.

+Once R and RStudio have been installed, open the RStudio application and type the following in the Console (lower left panel) to install the latest stable version of spant:

 ``` r
 install.packages("spant", dependencies = TRUE)
 ```

-Or the the development version from GitHub (requires `devtools` package):
+Or the the development version from GitHub (requires the `devtools` package):

 ``` r